ComputationalRegulatoryGenomicsICL/cageflow/README.md

 where
 * `--bsgenome` specifies the BSgenome R package to use.
 If it is a file name (which should have a full path and the `.tar.gz` extension), then the package will be taken from the specified location; otherwise, the pipeline will try to install a BSgenome R package with the name `bsgenome.package` on the fly (see examples below);
 * `--fasta` specifies a FASTA file containing a reference genome.
 This option is mandatory, unless `--index` is set.
 This option is mutually exclusive with `--index` and by default (when the `STAR` aligner is used) also requires the `--chromsizes` option.
-* `--chromsizes` specifies a TSV file with a list of chromosome sizes for the genome provided with the `--fasta` option.
-This option is mutually exclusive with `--index` and `--bowtie2` and, by default (when the `STAR` aligner is used), must accompany the `--fasta` option.
+* `--chromsizes` specifies a TSV file with a list of chromosome sizes.
+This option is mandatory when using the default `STAR` aligner (to convert its output wig files to bigWig files) but must not be used together with an optional argument `--bowtie2` (see below).
 * `--index` specifies a directory with a genome index (`bowtie2` or `STAR`).
 This is a mandatory option, unless `--fasta` is set.
 This option is mutually exclusive with `--fasta`, `--gtf`, `--splicesites` and `--chromsizes`.
 * `--input` specifies the input CSV samplesheet.
 * `[OPTIONAL_ARGUMENTS]` can be: